 Modern medicine’s view of Alzheimer’s disease is an epic catastrophe.
-The U.S. medical research database lists 1913 as the date of the first publication about it.
-Since then, more than 140,000 articles have been published on some aspect of Alzheimer’s disease – with no cure is sight.
+More than 140,000 scientific studies have been published on some aspect of Alzheimer’s disease – with no cure is sight.
 That’s pathetic!

 A Staggering Failure